lucasfurno/docs_en/first-steps/index.md

 Click on the *Save* button before leaving the page.

->If you wish, you can edit your newly created Edge Application to see the advanced options.
+>If you wish, you can edit your newly created edge application to see the advanced options.

 ---